fschaefer/Stately.js/README.md

 var Stately = require('stately.js');
 ```

+Alternately, you can install Stately.js with `bower`:

+    $ bower install --save Stately.js

 In browsers you can include it directly by adding it to the document head section:

 ```html